 Lunar.
 Mars.
 Other-worldly.
 These are just a few words I overheard other travelers use to describe the scenery and landscape in different parts of Bolivia.
 The views in this country are truly the most unique of any I have ever visited, and a trip to landlocked Bolivia should be high on the list of any trip to South America.

 First, let’s dispel any rumors you may have heard.
 Is the poverty in Bolivia as bad as you’ve heard?
 In short, yes, it is a very poor country.
 Is it the cleanest?
 Not exactly.
 Is it easy to travel in?
 Well, why don’t you google “bus la paz to rurrenabaque” and just glance at the results.
 Safe?
 Hmmm, what exactly do you mean by safe?
 The food has to be good, though, right?
-I wouldn’t necessarily say good, and chances are that you’ll end up with a case of the Bolivia’s (a not so distant cousin of the dreaded Dehli-belly).
+I wouldn’t necessarily say good, and chances are that you’ll end up with a case of the Bolivia’s (a not so distant cousin of Dehli-belly).

 Now that I’ve done absolutely nothing to eliminate any of your concerns, let me tell you why I wouldn’t hesitate for a split second to return to Bolivia tomorrow if someone offered me a flight to La Paz.
 Despite the difficulties of traveling in Bolivia, and there are plenty, the rewards for visiting one of the most spectacularly beautiful countries in the world are many.